Elderly population vulnerable to abuse and neglect—here’s what you can do to help

 - Unexplained financial changes (such as changing over Power of Attorney or paying excessive fees for care) that the elderly individual cannot explain or comprehend

-The dedicated attorneys at Taylor Martino, P.C. understand the unique changes that accompany the aging process and believe that our elderly population deserves the utmost respect and regard.
-Taylor Martino attorneys can and will serve as skillful advocates in the event that abuse or neglect has occurred to an elderly individual in your life.
-Contact our compassionate attorneys today if you suspect something is wrong with a senior you love.
+The dedicated team of attorneys at Taylor Martino, P.C.
+Personal Injury Lawyers based in Mobile, AL understand the unique changes that accompany the aging process and believe that our elderly population deserves the utmost respect and regard.
+Taylor Martino, P.C.
+Elder Abuse Lawyers can and will serve as skillful advocates in the event that abuse or neglect has occurred to an elderly individual in your life.
+Contact our Elder Abuse Attorneys TODAY if you suspect something is wrong with a senior you love.
 Click here for a FREE case evaluation today or call 1-800-256-7728 for more information.